 Step 3: Record the connection

 This can depend on your specific workflow, but usually involves tracking the match in a Partner Relationship Management or "PRM" system.
+(Watch our webinar with PRM tool Allbound on how to create a modern partnership workflow using Crossbeam and a PRM).

 Step 4: Check in on it!